 - Total combined 16,000 parameters

-The internal dimension, r (in above example 8) is called the rank of the matrix.
-Usually, a rank of 8 or 16 is sufficient without sacrificing too much accuracy, however some tasks might require up to 64.
-The matrices 𝐴 and 𝐵 are called adaptors as they adapt the pre-trained model to new tasks by making minimal, yet effective changes.
+The internal dimension, r (in above example, it’s 8) is called the rank hyperparameter or LoRA rank.
+Usually, a rank of 8 or 16 is sufficient without sacrificing too much accuracy, though some tasks might require a higher rank, such as 64.
+The matrices 𝐴 and 𝐵 together are called adapters as they adapt the pre-trained model to new tasks by making minimal, yet effective changes.

 Quantization